outl1ne/nova-blog/README.md

 # Nova Blog

-This [Laravel Nova](https://nova.laravel.com) package allows you to create a blog and manage blogposts.
+This [Laravel Nova](https://nova.laravel.com) package allows you to create a blog, manage blogposts and posts' content.
 The package is geared towards headless CMS's.

 ## Installation